niermann/holoaverage/docs/parameters.rst

 :Format: see below
 :Description: This parameter gives the function that will be used in combination with the parameter
     :ref:`param-cut_off` for masking the sideband in Fourier space.
-The format of this parameter is either a string given the function name, or a list with the function name as first element and further parameters in the remaining list.
+The format of this parameter is either a string describing the filter function, or a list with the function name as first element and further parameters in the remaining list.

     If ``filter_func`` is ``"EDGE"``, an edge function is used.
 This corresponds to a hard mask at the ``cut_off`` spatial frequency.
-If the edge function is chosen you might observe "ringing" artifacts in the reconstructions especially at the borders or at "hot pixels".
+If the edge function is chosen, you might observe "ringing" artifacts in the reconstructions especially at the borders or at "hot pixels".

     If ``filter_func`` is ``"GAUSSIAN"``, a Gaussian function is used.
-The Gaussian is chosen, such that a ``1/e`` fall-off is reached at the ``cut_off`` spatial frequency.
+The Gaussian is chosen such that a ``1/e`` fall-off is reached at the ``cut_off`` spatial frequency.

     If ``filter_func`` is ``["BUTTERWORTH", order]``, a Butterworth function of the given order is used.
 This